nicklockwood/FXLabel/README.md

 	@property (nonatomic) CGFloat shadowBlur;

 The softness of the text shadow.
 Defaults to zero, which creates a hard shadow, identical to the standard UILabel shadow.
 Note that the shadow's other properties such as shadowOffset and shadowColor are inherited from UILabel and can be found in the standard Apple docs.

+    @property (nonatomic) CGFloat innerShadowBlur;

+The softness of the text inner shadow.
+Defaults to zero, which creates a hard shadow.

 	@property (nonatomic) CGSize innerShadowOffset;

 The offset for the inner shadow.
 Works the same way as shadowOffset.
-Currently only hard-edged inner shadows are supported.

 	@property (nonatomic, strong) UIColor *innerShadowColor;

 The colour of the inner shadow.
+Defaults to transparent.

 	@property (nonatomic, copy) NSArray *gradientColors;